GetSafariTours

 3. Accommodation Costs:

 The final variable is accommodation.
-The Masai Mara has a much larger selection of mid-range and budget-friendly camps located outside the park gates, allowing you to avoid the high park fees on certain days.
-The Serengeti's vastness makes staying outside the park largely unfeasible, and its lodges are generally geared toward the mid-range and luxury markets.
+The Masai Mara offers a much larger selection of mid-range and budget-friendly camps located outside the park gates, allowing you to avoid high park fees on certain days.
+The Serengeti's vastness makes staying outside the park largely impractical, and its lodges are generally geared toward the mid-range and luxury markets.

 Seasonal Showdown: The "Green Season" Secret

-The "Green Season" (also called the "low season") refers to the rainy months, primarily the long rains (April-May) and the short rains (November).
-While many travelers avoid it, it's an insider's secret.
+The "Green Season" (also called the "low season") refers to the rainy months, primarily the long rains (April–May) and the short rains (November).
+While many travelers avoid it, it is an insider's secret.

 Pros of a Green Season Safari: